cpske/programming1/Resources.md

 * [Violet](https://sourceforge.net/projects/violet/files/violetumleditor/) is a simple, easy-to-use UML editor written in Java.
 I use version 2.0.1 (not the newest) because it inserts less space.
 * Eclipse plugin - draw UML or generate UML class diagram from Java code.
-* Netbeans and IDEA also have UML extensions.
+* Netbeans and IntelliJ IDEA also have UML extensions.
-* Paper and pencil. :-)
+* A whiteboard, or paper and pencil. :-)

 ## For Instructors